i-MSCP/plugins/incubator/AdminerSQL/README.md

 ## i-MSCP AdminerSQL plugin v0.0.1

-Plugin allows to manage i-MSCP databases with Adminer.
+Plugin allowing to manage i-MSCP databases through Adminer.

 If you install this plugin manually, make sure it is installed in gui/plugins/ - if the folder is called different it will not work!